cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 ### Neutral

-* Alters Tendermint’s liveness properties.
+* Alters CometBFT’s liveness properties.
 Liveness now requires that all correct validators have synchronized clocks within a bound.
 Liveness will now also require that validators’ clocks move forward, which was not required under `BFTTime`.